Widget Reference¶

 This widget expects a comma separated value and converts it into a list of string values.
 It is expected that the field class handle a list of values as well as type conversion.

-and its subclasses.
+This widget is used with RangeFilter and its subclasses.
 It generates two

 form input elements which generally act as start/end values in a range.

-Under the hood, it is Django’s forms.TextInput
+Under the hood, it is Django’s forms.TextInput widget and excepts

 the same arguments and values.
-To use it, pass it to widget
+To use it, pass it to widget argument of

-a RangeField
+a RangeField:

 date_range = DateFromToRangeFilter(widget=RangeWidget(attrs={'placeholder': 'YYYY/MM/DD'}))

-to append custom suffixes instead of
+Extends Django’s builtin MultiWidget to append custom suffixes instead of

 indices.
 For example, take a range widget that accepts minimum and maximum